soundpaint/blog/docs/_posts/2021-05-15-infinitizing-discrete-annulus.md

 ## Making Of

-This is somewhat ridiculous: What I am writing in this post (including authoring the Java code and compile all equations and derivations) took me, maybe, half an hour of work time or alike.
-In contrast, expanding my sparse notes to this full-blown blog post, including drawing all figures, took me more than a full day of work, and I still see text passages that would deserve more explanation and that show up major flaws with respect to consistency in notation especially for unexperienced readers.
+This is somewhat ridiculous: Drawing a sketch of what I am writing in this post (including authoring the Java code and compile all equations and derivations) took me, maybe, half an hour of work time or alike.
+In contrast, expanding my sparse notes to this full-blown blog post, including drawing all figures, took me more than a full day of work, and I still see text passages that would deserve more elaboration and explanation and that show up major flaws with respect to consistency in notation especially for unexperienced readers.
 Maybe I need a secretary with sufficient mathematical background for blowing up my sparse notes to full-blown blog posts and for proof-reading?  🤷

+Note that this article contains maths that you _should_ be familiar with if you have visited an ordinary middle school, or in Germany something like _gymnasiale Mittelstufe_ (actually, we do not even require any knowledge on infinitesimal calculus throughout this whole article).
+All of the maths in this article were also well known at least to the ancient Greeks, if not already to the ancient Egypts.
+There is not at all any new or rocket science in this article.
+Still, all of these trivial facts presented in this article seem to be unknown to many (hobby) physicists that put their heart and soul into discussion on topics like dark matter or alike.
+Actually, such discussions where motivation and inspiration for me to write this article, such that, in the future, I just can post a link to this article, rather than to have to explain over and over again the most trivial stuff to people that want to discuss physics but do not seem to be aware of the most basic facts.  🙂